kruimel0/yamaha-app-homey/README.md

 # Changelog

 ##### Version 0.3.1
 - Adding Flow Action: Select a specific line within a menu (only for menu based inputs like Net Radio, Server, USB).
+- Fixed incorrect behavior on the Flows page (actions where listed below Apps instead of Devices).

 ##### Version 0.3.0
 - Adding support of MusicCast devices and partial re-write of the app following from this.